Self Storage Safety Tips

 A safe storage unit is an organised one!
 If you have lots of boxes, when stacking them make sure the heaviest ones are on the bottom.

-One of the key considerations when choosing a self storage unit is safety and security.
+One of the key considerations when choosing a self storage unit is safety and security so never select a storage facility simply because it is the cheapest.
+That doesn’t mean that a cheap self storage facility can’t have excellent safety and security measures but it is worth comparing both the self storage prices and other features such as the security measures before making a decision.
 A reputable self storage company will have robust security measures in place on the premises to protect your goods.
 But also, it’s important to know what you can do to help yourself when packing and moving into your storage unit.

 Packing your goods safely